kantaro-tsu/kantaro-tsu/README.md

 ### Hi there 👋
+### I learned IT skills at a vocational school.
+I'm a budding engineer.

 <!--
 **kantaro-tsu/kantaro-tsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.